UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-nlpizza/code/lora-llm-finetune/README.md

 ## Objective

 Language models often respond inconsistently when the wording of a prompt changes, even if the underlying intent is the same.
 This sensitivity can reduce reliability and generalization.
-In this experiment, we fine-tune a causal LLM using grouped prompt variants—multiple instructions that share the same meaning and target output.
+In this experiment, we fine-tune a causal LLM using grouped prompt variants (multiple instructions that share the same meaning and target output).

 By training on this structured dataset, the model is encouraged to:
 - Respond more consistently across paraphrased inputs